 Case Study | 19 September 2011 | General public, Press/media

-As a consequence of a review by global uncertainties fellow professor theo farrell, programme management of reconstruction in afghanistan has been strengthened and support to district stabilisation teams improved.
+As a consequence of a review by partnership for conflict, crime and security research (paccs) fellow professor theo farrell, programme management of reconstruction in afghanistan has been strengthened and support to district stabilisation teams impro ...

 Case Study | 15 June 2008 | Business, General public, Policymakers, Press/media, Schools